shu-nya/Image-Classification-of-White-Blood-Cells/README.md

 After training the model, predictions have been made on the classify-images folder dataset and the output has been stored in a dataframe.

+## Inference: on Generalization of the results

+The dataset is originally imbalanced.
+It is biased towards the well-represented classes.
+The results are not expected to generalize well due to the fact that some classes in the train dataset are under-represented and hence SMOTE technique is used to treat the underlying imbalance.
+However, SMOTE can still be ineffective in model fine-tuning due to the generation of lower-quality images.

 ## 📖 Challenges faced

 1. The computational resource limitation to handle image data: The pre-processing steps, especially image augmentation and SMOTE, are restricted by the 12.7 GB RAM available in the Colab notebook.